Thursday, September 27, 2018

 Ewan McGregor is a fine, outstanding English actor who carried on with a terrific impression of an adult Christopher Robin as he is fittingly perfect for the role.
 Joining McGregor is Mark Gatiss, who plays the unethical boss Winslow.
 Returning to do the voices for Pooh and Tigger is the great Jim Cummings, who is still warm and energetic.
 The character visuals are impressive, which creates a realistic look for all the characters from the Hundred Acre Wood previously animated in their 2D form.

 It has proved to be a great family movie.
 I'm sure that many people still remember the Pooh series.
-They may bring their little tykes and preschoolers into seeing CHRISTOPHER ROBIN before they miss out.
+They may bring their little tykes and preschoolers to see CHRISTOPHER ROBIN without missing out.
 I recommend this to all Winnie the Pooh fans.

 Star rating: (8/10) Very Good Movie